Your personnel forecast accommodates two types of labor entries:

 - If your business offers a professional consultation service, such as a law office or a gym with personal trainers, that labor can be considered direct labor.

-If you're not sure whether an employee should be entered as direct labor, here's a good rule of thumb: if you had a spike in sales, would you need to increase this employee's hours (or hire more staff in this role) to meet the demand?
+If you're unsure whether an employee should be entered as direct labor, here's a good rule of thumb: if you had a spike in sales, would you need to increase this employee's hours (or hire more staff in this role) to meet the demand?
 If so, then the employee is most likely a direct labor employee.

 Understanding regular labor